 In this case, the credit card company pays the supplier and the buyer in turn pays the credit card company.

-Payday loans refer to short-term unsecured loans (meaning they do not have any collateral attached to them) meant to finance people as they wait for their next payday.
+Payday loans or payday advance refers to short-term unsecured loans (meaning they do not have any collateral attached to them) meant to finance people as they wait for their next payday.
 There is interest for this type of loan.
 People often use online payday loans which require immediate attention and their next paychecks are still several weeks away.

 Therefore, this type of loan requires borrowers to have records of payroll and employment to ensure sure they have the means to pay up on their next payday.